Mutual of America Small Cap Equity Index Fund

 |Glacier Bancorp Inc||0.5%|

-Jamie A. Zendel, Vice President of the Adviser, handles indexed investments.
+Jamie A. Zendel, Senior Vice President and Head of Quantitative Research of the Adviser, handles indexed investments.
 Ms. Zendel joined the Adviser in July 2007 and has approximately 21 years of experience in the financial industry.
-Ms. Zendel has been responsible for the indexed portfolio of the All America Fund; for the Equity Index Fund, Mid Cap Equity Index Fund, and International Fund since 2014; and for the Small Cap Equity Index Fund since 2018.
+Ms. Zendel has managed for the indexed portfolio of the All America Fund; the Equity Index Fund, Mid Cap Equity Index Fund, and International Fund since 2014; the Small Cap Equity Index Fund since 2018; and the Catholic Values Index Fund since 2020.